 Do you want to make a difference for communities?

-When you complete the Certificate IV in Community Services Work you'll be on your way to a career as an outreach officer, welfare support worker, or case worker.
+Be there for people that need it the most!
+When you complete the Certificate IV in Community Services Work you'll have the skills needed to support all people in the community, as an outreach officer, welfare support worker, or case worker.

 This course is available for online study.

 Look out for the self-paced option below to apply.
 Once enrolled, you will receive information about how to login to our eCampus and instructions for getting started studying this course online.

 This qualification is directly aligned with priority industry areas where the jobs are today, and into the future.
 As part of the state government Lower fees, local skills initiative, from 1 July 2020 through to 31 December 2021 you'll only pay half the course fees, capped at $1,200; or $400 (plus resource fee) if you're aged 15—24 or eligible for a concession.
 Find out more.